HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 ![choose file](/schoolsites-help/images/uploading/choose-file.png)

-After choosing, select next, and leave the destination set to "public local files served by the webserver."
+After choosing, select next, and leave the destination set to "public local files served by the webserver." **(note that some sites may not have to do this step)**

 ![served by the webserver](/schoolsites-help/images/uploading/upload-destination.png)